 What causes vaginismus?

 Some people combine medical treatment with personal work to reclaim their bodies.
 This is often done in stages, with relaxation exercises, perineal re-education or the use of vaginal dilators of increasing size as progress is made.
-Sex therapy can also be considered, as well as complementary therapies such as sophrology, meditation, hypnosis, etc.
+Sex therapy can also be considered, as well as complementary therapies such as sophrology, meditation, hypnosis and so on.

-If all that isn't enough! listen to yourself, don't hurt yourself!
-Sexual intercourse is not just about penetration. menstrual panties during your periods rather than internal protection!
+If all this isn't enough! listen to yourself, don't hurt yourself!
+Sexual intercourse is not just about penetration. menstrual panties during your period rather than internal protection!

-In any case, it's important to remember lthat vaginismus can be cured.
-Lhe important thing is to go at your own pace without forcing yourself and, above all, to consult a doctor to rule out any illness!
+In any case, it's important to remember that vaginismus can be cured.
+Theimportant thing is to go at your own pace, without forcing yourself, and above all to consult a doctor to rule out any illness!